Why Adalo Works for Building ERP-Connected Apps

 Conclusion: Using ERP Data with Adalo

-Adalo offers a quick and cost-effective solution for app development with ERP integration.
-The platform’s app builder can cut development time by up to 90% compared to traditional coding methods and reduce costs by 48% on average.
-Instead of spending $70,000 to $170,000 on custom-built apps, you can maintain a fully operational app for as little as $45 to $250 per month.
+The platform offers a quick and cost-effective solution for app development with ERP integration.
+Starting at $36/month with unlimited usage and no record caps, you avoid the bill shock common on platforms with usage-based pricing.
+Instead of spending $70,000 to $170,000 on custom-built apps, you can maintain a fully operational app at a predictable monthly cost.
 Plus, with one build, your app can go live on the web, iOS, and Android simultaneously, ensuring your team and customers have real-time access to ERP data on any device.

-Adalo’s External Collections feature connects directly to your ERP’s REST API, enabling full data operations and real-time updates.
-This means your sales team can update customer records on their phones, warehouse staff can adjust inventory from tablets, and managers can track operations from their desktops - all while keeping data synced with your ERP.
-Adalo apps collectively handle over 20 million data requests daily and maintain an impressive uptime of over 99%.
+Adalo's External Collections feature connects directly to your ERP's REST API, enabling full data operations and real-time updates.
+This means your sales team can update customer records on their phones, warehouse staff can adjust inventory from tablets, and managers can track operations from their desktops—all while keeping data synced with your ERP.
+Over 3 million apps have been created on the platform, processing 20 million+ data requests daily with 99%+ uptime.

 Growth is built into the platform.
-Whether you’re managing hundreds of records or scaling to tens of thousands, Adalo’s architecture keeps the frontend separate from your ERP backend, ensuring smooth scalability.
-As your business expands, you can integrate with over 5,000 additional services through Zapier, rotate API keys for enhanced security, and upgrade to higher-tier plans - all without needing to rebuild your app.
+Whether you're managing hundreds of records or scaling to tens of thousands, Adalo's architecture keeps the frontend separate from your ERP backend, ensuring smooth scalability.
+Following the 3.0 infrastructure overhaul, the platform runs 3-4x faster and can scale to serve apps with millions of monthly active users.
+As your business expands, you can integrate with over 5,000 additional services through Zapier, rotate API keys for enhanced security, and upgrade to higher-tier plans—all without needing to rebuild your app.

-Organizations using app-based data solutions report an average 362% return on investment, with 91.9% recovering their initial costs within the first year.
+Organizations using app-based data solutions report significant returns on investment, with most recovering their initial costs within the first year.
 By eliminating manual data entry, your team can focus on driving growth while saving both time and money.
 Transforming your ERP data into a user-friendly app equips your team to make faster, smarter decisions, giving your business a competitive edge.

 Is it possible to build an app using proprietary ERP data without traditional programming?

 Absolutely.
-Platforms like Adalo's app builder make it easy to create apps that integrate with proprietary ERP data and publish them on web, iOS, and Android.
+Platforms like Adalo's AI-powered app builder make it easy to create apps that integrate with proprietary ERP data and publish them on web, iOS, and Android from a single codebase.

 What is Adalo and why use it as your app builder?

 Adalo allows you to create a single app that works as a web app and can also be published in the Apple App Store and Google Play Store.
-It enables you to convert spreadsheets into apps and connect to any data source - even those without a native API - using its DreamFactory connector.
-This makes it simple to build scalable apps connected to various data sources.
+It enables you to convert spreadsheets into apps using SheetBridge and connect to any data source—even those without a native API—using its DreamFactory connector.
+With unlimited database records on paid plans and no usage-based charges, it's built for scalable apps connected to enterprise data sources.

 How long does it take to get approval for iOS and Android app stores?